Boeing F2B: Operational history

 First flight of the F2B prototype was November 3, 1926.
 The Navy acquired the prototype as XF2B-1, which was capable of reaching speeds of 154 mph, and was sufficiently impressed to order 32 F2B-1s.
 In addition to omission of the large streamlined spinner cap, the production versions also had a balanced rudder.
 Delivery began on January 20, 1928, with some assigned to fighter squadron VF-1B and others to bomber squadron VF-2B, both operating from the carrier Saratoga.
 Although the Navy did not order any more F2Bs, Boeing built two more, as Model 69Bs, exporting one to Brazil and the other to Japan.

 U.S. Navy flight demonstration team

-In 1927, Lt.
-D. W. "Tommy" Tomlinson CO of VF-2B, created the first U.S. Naval aerobatic team.
-Drawing from VB-2B squadron at Naval Air Station North Island, San Diego, the team used three Boeing F2B-1 fighters.
-Its first unofficial demonstration in January 1928 at San Francisco gave rise to a popular nickname: "Suicide Trio" although officially the team was called "Three Sea Hawks".
-The first public performance as an official team representing the Navy was between September 8 and 16, during National Air Races week at Mines Field (now Los Angeles International Airport).
-The Boeing F2B-1 was unable to fly inverted without the engine quitting; consequently, Lt.
-Tomlinson modified the carburetors to permit brief inverted flight.
-At the end of 1929, the Three Sea Hawks team is disbanded when its VB-2B pilots were reassigned.
+In 1927, Lieutenant D. W. "Tommy" Tomlinson, commanding officer of U.S. Navy squadron VF-2B, created the first U.S. Navy aerobatic team.
+Drawing from squadron VB-2B at Naval Air Station North Island, San Diego, California, the team used three Boeing F2B-1 fighters.
+Its first unofficial demonstration in January 1928 at San Francisco, California, gave rise to the popular nickname "Suicide Trio," although officially the team was called "Three Sea Hawks."
+The first public performance as an official team representing the U.S. Navy was between September 8 and 16, during National Air Races week at Mines Field (now Los Angeles International Airport) in Los Angeles, California.
+The Boeing F2B-1 could not fly inverted without the engine quitting; consequently, Tomlinson modified the carburetors to permit brief inverted flight.
+At the end of 1929, the Three Sea Hawks team disbanded when its VB-2B pilots were reassigned.